 - It gives the hiring manager an idea of how you’ll perform if you’re given the job

-- Using it immediately sets you apart from other candidates who didn’t bother to include any concrete information
+- Using it sets you apart from other candidates who didn’t include any concrete information

-For all of the above reasons, resume summaries are the most effective way to start a resume.
-What’s more, because they’re so concise, they’re incredibly easy to write.
-Just summarize your key skills in list form, and then find past achievements that substantiate them.
+Simply put, resume summaries are the most effective way to start a resume.
+Not to mention, they’re incredibly easy to write.
+Just summarize your most relevant work skills in list form, and then find past achievements that prove them.

 Let’s take a look at an example resume-summary bullet point: